 How does GCIR support CIII?

-GCIR provides CIII members with support, information resources, and networking opportunities to advance the group’s goals and interests, as well as to cull best practices that can be shared with funders in other parts of the country.
+GCIR provides CIII members with technical assistance, individualized consultation, information resources, and networking opportunities to advance the group’s goals and interests, as well as to cull best practices that can be shared with funders in other parts of the country.
 We also organize briefings and site visits that examine a geographic region and/or issue area in greater depth.

 Who is involved in CIII?

 CIII is made up of statewide and local funders from across California, including community, family, and private foundations.
-The groups’ listserv reaches more than 100 members, who receive regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.
+The groups’ listserv reaches more than 150 individual members, bringing regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.